GitwynApp/Gitwyn/README.md

 ## ✨ Features

-* 🍎 **100% Native macOS App** - Built specifically for macOS and Xcode, ensuring high performance, low memory usage, and native UI feel.
+*  **100% Native macOS App** - Built specifically for macOS and Xcode, ensuring high performance, low memory usage, and native UI feel.
-* 🛠 **Seamless Xcode Integration** - Triggered instantly with a global hotkey, opening directly alongside your active code.
+* 🛠 **Seamless Xcode Integration** - Triggered instantly with a hotkey, opening directly on top of your active Xcode project.
 * 🔍 **Granular Staging** - Stage or discard individual files, single hunks, or specific lines with a clean side-by-side view.
 * 🌳 **Infinite Commit Graph** - Browse your entire project history with infinite scroll, complete with authors, branches, and commit messages.
 * ⏪ **Advanced Git Actions** - Branch, reset, cherry-pick, or revert commits straight from the graphical interface.